abdoemadselim/BDO-Code-Quest/README.md

    ```
 3. **Rename env-example file to .env**

-      note: This is surly not valid for real projects :)
+      note: This is surely not valid for real projects :)

 5.  **Start The project in dev mode**
     ```bash